BrianInGermany/mainandwine/schafkopf.md

 # Schafkopf Offenbach
 ![](https://funcardgames.net/assets/images/slateSchafkopf.jpg)

 Every Monday night at 7:30pm, we play Schafkopf!
-We meet at Belgian bar aptly named "Le Belge":
+We meet at a Belgian bar aptly named "Le Belge".
+It's right by S-Bahn OF Marktplatz:

 Bleichstr.
 49
 63065 Offenbach